(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Malnutrition (e.g. poor diet), health problems that interfere with nutrient absorption (e.g. inflammatory bowel disease, worm infestations) can result in weight loss and lethargy in dogs.

 Older dogs naturally have less energy than young puppies and they tend to move slower due to achy joints.
-They are more prone to suffer from such age-related ailments as heart failure and liver disease, which can also make a dog lethargic.
+They are more susceptible to such age-related conditions as heart failure and liver disease, which can also make a dog lethargic.

 As lethargy is a symptom, it is necessary to first pinpoint the exact underlying root problem that is making the dog lethargic.
 By identifying and tackling the root problem, the symptom (lethargy) will go away.